 If you need help communicating your thought to your managers, I’d recommend trying PPP methodology for reporting you own work.
 It is the simplest reporting technique out there.
 If the system suits you, I’d encourage you to introduce it to your leaders as well.
 You’ll save huge amounts of time and reduce your stress levels when you don’t have to worry about reporting that much.

-You can use Weekdone to try out PPP.
+You can use Weekdone Team Compass to try out PPP.
 David Bizer, Former Google recruiter, has said that it’s a “very simple management tool” that works for both personal use and company wide implementation.
-And for single users it is free.
-So, try out Weekdone now.
+And for small teams (3 or less) it is free! $ + users get a free 2-week trial, and after its only $29 per month!
+So, try out Weekdone Team Compass today!